gom-lang/gom/README.md

 # The Gom Programming Language

 **Gom** is a statically typed, multi-paradigm programming language based on a subset of the ECMAScript (and Rust) syntax but providing type-safety and concise syntax.
-It can be interpreted or compiled to LLVM IR.
+It can be interpreted or compiled to C code or LLVM IR.
 It takes inspiration from AssemblyScript and makes it more approachable to learn compiler construction.

 Here’s a typical hello world program in Gom: